In the Customize section, you can tailor the experience of MirrorTalk for your organization:

 2. Reflection Prompts (After M2 Sessions)

-When an educator reflects after an M2 session, the prompts they see are tailored to connect with the uploaded curriculum, standards, and frameworks.
+When a teacher reflects after an M2 session, the prompts they see are tailored to connect with the uploaded curriculum, standards, and frameworks.
 This helps educators reflect in ways that directly support the instructional goals you are working towards.

 3. Feedback on Reflections